GitEdvard/trigger-commands.nvim/README.md

 These variable names are taken from nvim-dap: https://github.com/mfussenegger/nvim-dap/blob/master/doc/dap.txt

 For a single command setting, one can use the same setting as nvim-dap.
-However, trigger-commands will only look for the arguments "type", "command" and "args".
+However, trigger-commands will only look for the arguments "type", "program" and "args".

 Example using an enviroment variable in run settings:

 ```
 {
   "type": "python",
-  "command": "${workspaceFolder}/hello.py",
+  "program": "${workspaceFolder}/hello.py",
   "args": {"${env:HELLO}"}
 }
 ```